 (7) Inappropriate sexual comments about or to a patient about the patient's body, underclothing, or sexual orientation;

-(9) Initiating conversation with a patient regarding the chiropractic physician's own sexuality, including sexual problems, preferences, or fantasies;
+(9) Initiating or participating in a conversation with a patient regarding the chiropractic physician's own sexuality, including sexual problems, preferences, or fantasies;

-(10) Initiating conversation with, or requesting details of, a patient's sexuality, including history, sexual problems, or preferences that are unnecessary and/or not related to the patient's legitimate needs;
+(10) Initiating conversation with, or requesting details of, a patient's sexuality, including history, sexual problems, sexual fantasies or sexual preferences that are unnecessary and/or not related to the patient's legitimate needs;

-(16) Offering to provide or providing chiropractic services in exchange for any prohibited conduct outlined in this rule.
+(18) Offering to provide or providing chiropractic or acupuncture services in exchange for any prohibited conduct outlined in this rule.

 (E) The initiation of, consent to, or participation in sexual misconduct with a chiropractic physician by a patient does not change the nature of the conduct or negate the prohibitions contained in this rule.